 Tenor banjos are 4 string banjos that have a shorter neck and come in two varieties, the 17 fret and the 19 fret.
 The name “tenor” has nothing to do with a lower pitch such as a vocalist who is a tenor or a tenor saxophone.
 No one knows for sure where the name tenor came from, but many believe it was a mistake somewhere in history as these type of banjos were used during the American tango craze of the early 20th century and were often called tango banjos.
 Tango then erroneously became tenor somewhere down the line.

-Tenor banjos are tuned in the musical interval of fifths.
+What makes tenor banjos particularly appealing is that they are traditionally tuned in the musical interval of fifths.
 This is the same as the string family in an orchestra - violins, violas, and cellos (except the bass).

 There are two common ways to tune them - both using fifths.

-- Irish Tenor Tuning - G, D, A, E - same as violin and mandolin only an octave lower
+Irish Tenor Tuning - G, D, A, E - same as mandolin and violin!
+Get strings for Irish tenor tuning here!

 A third way to tune the tenor banjo that is popular among guitar players is to tune it in what is called Chicago tuning.
 This tuning is the same as the first four strings of a guitar - D, G, B, E.